William Tarlton, butcher.

 John Cartwright writes in a letter to the Pioneer of 1893 that Tilson, the composer “died early in the forties of throat disease, brought on partly by the excessive use of his voice both as a preacher and choir master”.

-All four of John’s sons, employed in the lace trade, could play musical instruments and sing well.
+All four of the Tilson sons, employed in the lace trade, could play musical instruments and sing well.

-4] Youngest son Joseph … alias ‘Fiddler Joe’ …. played both violin and double bass with great accomplishment and was not reluctant to share his musical talents … as on one occasion in July 1863.
+Also a lacemaker by trade, Joseph played both violin and double bass with great accomplishment, hence his sobriquet ‘Fiddler Joe’.
+And he was never reluctant to share his musical talents with others … as on one occasion in July 1863.

 Unfortunately for his fellow townsfolk Joseph chose the middle of Bath Street as his stage, in the early hours of the morning.